 Has your favorite jeweler told you they cannot fix your Native American Indian jewelry?
 We love honest jewelers!
-The stones typically used in Native American jewelry, such as turquoise, coral and mother of pearl, are very sensitive to the high heat required to solder the silver that they’re mounted in.
+The stones typically used in Native American jewelry, such as Turquoise, Coral and Mother of Pearl, are very sensitive to the high heat required to solder the Sterling Silver that they are mounted in.
 The stones are not prong-set, and do not easily come out of their settings without a high risk of breakage.
 Most traditional jewelers have neither the materials nor the expertise to repair vintage and contemporary pieces made by the Navajo, Zuni, and Hopi tribes of the American southwest.
-So, thank your jeweler, save your gold and gemstones for him, and send your Native American repairs to us.
+So, thank your jeweler, save your gold and gemstones for him/her, and send your Native American repairs and restoration to us.

-Whether your bracelet is broken, or you have a ring that needs resizing, or you have earrings that you would like changed from clip to post, we can take care of that repair with the skill and technique earned from years of experience.
+Whether your bracelet is broken, have a ring that needs resizing, or have earrings that need to be changed from clip to post, we can take care of that repair with the skill and technique earned from years of experience.

-Email with a picture of what you need, and we will be happy to make suggestions and estimate repair charges.
+Send an email with a picture of what you need and we will be happy to make suggestions and estimate repair charges.

-If your favorite piece of jewelry has missing or cracked stones, we can replace them.
-We do not need your original stone, as we have a large selection of minerals here to choose from.
+If your favorite piece of Native American jewelry or other style jewelry has missing or cracked stones, we can replace them.
+We do not need your original stone, as we have a large selection here to choose from.

 Email a picture of your jewelry; we can estimate the repair price for you.

+We do all kinds of repairs and restoration to Native American jewelry.
 Have you lost an earring?
 We can turn one earring into a pendant, ring, or bracelet for you.
 Better yet, we can duplicate your earring!
-Check out these duplications from our shop.
+Check out these duplicates from our shop.
 (Hint, the original is on the left in each picture)

-We can restring squash blossom necklaces, heishi strands, nugget necklaces, and sterling silver beads.
+Preserving Native American jewelry is very important and we can help.
+We do all kinds of repairs and restoration to Native American jewelry.
+We restring squash blossom necklaces, heishi strands, nugget necklaces, and sterling silver beads.
 If your squash blossom necklace keeps flipping over while you wear it, it has probably been strung wrong.
 We can fix that.

 We can add stone or silver beads if you are missing any.
 We can make your necklace shorter or longer, or combine several different necklaces into one.
 We can use leftover beads from your necklace to make earrings or a bracelet.
 If you have nothing but a bag of beads, we will string them and make them look good!